 - Core courses in the cultural traditions of Asia.
 Normally at least one of the five courses should be a core course.

 - Asian language study.
 Asian language study is not required, but courses in Asian languages may count toward the honors minor.
+Up to 2 credits of Asian language study may be applied to the honors minor.
 For languages offered at Swarthmore (Chinese and Japanese), courses above the second-year level count toward the minor.
 For Asian languages not offered at Swarthmore, courses at the entry level may be counted if the equivalent of 1.5 credits is earned in an approved program.

 - Honors preparation.
 One preparation, normally a two-credit seminar, will be submitted for external examination.

 - Senior Honors Seminar for minors.
 The student will fulfill the requirements set for honors minors by the department offering the honors preparation.

 - Grade-point average requirement.
 A student must have at least a B+ in all courses applied to the honors minor.

 Swarthmore currently offers Chinese and Japanese language courses; other Asian languages may be studied at the University of Pennsylvania during the regular academic year, in summer-language programs, or abroad.
 For languages offered at Swarthmore, courses above the first-year level count toward the major.
 For Asian languages not offered at Swarthmore, courses at the entry level may be approved if at least the equivalent of 1.5 credits is successfully completed in a program approved by the Asian Studies Committee.

 The Alice L. Crossley Prize in Asian Studies is awarded annually to the student or students who submit the best essay(s) on any topic in Asian or Asian American Studies.

 The Genevieve Ching-wen Lee ’96 Memorial Fund supports a lecture each year in Asian American studies.
 This fund also supports an annual competition for summer research support for projects related to Asian studies or Asian American studies.